rohitsharma007/sqm_test_generator/README.md

-# PCO 1.0 – SQM Test Generation Pipeline
+# POC 1.0 – SQM Test Generation Pipeline

 This project demonstrates a data ingestion and test generation pipeline: